nextcloud/documentation/developer_manual/app/publishing.rst

 * Apps can not use 'ownCloud' in their name
 * Irregular and unannounced security audits of all apps can and will take place.
-* If any indication of malicious intend or bad fait is found the developer(s) in question can count on a minimum 2 year ban from any ownCloud infrastructure.
+* If any indication of malicious intent or bad fait is found the developer(s) in question can count on a minimum 2 year ban from any ownCloud infrastructure.
    * Malicious intent includes deliberate spying on users by leaking user data to a third party system or adding a back door (like a hard-coded user account) to ownCloud.
 An unintentional security bug that gets fixed in time won't be considered bad faith.
 * Apps do not violate any laws; it has to comply with copyright- and trademark law.
 * App authors have to respond timely to security concerns and not make ownCloud more vulnerable to attack.